Our Expert Team in Sarasota, Florida

 Katie Benninghove is a licensed Mental Health Counselor in the state of Florida since 1999.
 In 1997, she received her Masters in Psychology and Counseling from Troy State University.
-Mrs. Benninghove has over 15 years of experience in a variety of settings including adult/adolescent psychiatric inpatient/outpatient, dual diagnosed day treatment center, neurological residential center and a specialized school for behavioral and autistic needs.
-Mrs. Benninghove has experience working with individuals/groups in areas of depression, mood disorders, psychiatric illness, autism spectrum, anxiety, relationship issues, couple and family counseling, loss and bereavement, conflict resolution and acceptance.
+Katie has over 15 years of experience in a variety of settings including adult/adolescent psychiatric inpatient/outpatient, dual diagnosis day treatment center, neurological residential center and a specialized school for behavioral and autistic needs.
+Katie has experience working with individuals/groups in areas of depression, mood disorders, psychiatric illness, autism spectrum, anxiety, relationship issues, couple and family counseling, loss and bereavement, conflict resolution and acceptance.

-Mrs. Benninghove has experience working with children, adolescents, adults, families and couples.
-As a mother of two, having a child who is on the spectrum, Mrs. Benninghove can relate to the challenges that this can bring to a family, marriage, sibling and the child.
+Katie has experience working with children, adolescents, adults, families and couples.
+As a mother of two, having a child who is on the spectrum, Katie can relate to the challenges that this can bring to a family, marriage, sibling and the child.
 She has experience educating individuals on how to overcome behavioral, social and educational challenges.
-She guides the family in reality based goals that achieve least restricted level of independence.
+She guides the family in reality based goals that achieve the least restrictive level of independence.

 The primary goals with couple and family counseling are encouragement towards self reflection and ownership and learning tools to enable individuals choices with forgiveness, acceptance and a clean slate to evaluate the present and future needs and desires.

-In addition, at the Sarasota, FL Center of Revitalizing Psychiatry, Mrs. Benninghove is currently accepting individuals, couples, and families, and provides group therapy for adults interested in the Intensive Outpatient Program.
+In addition, at the Sarasota, FL Center of Revitalizing Psychiatry, Katie is working with individuals, couples, and families, and provides group therapy for adults interested in the Intensive Outpatient Program.